- Asia & the Pacific Policy Studies

 In this work we are using a large dataset of aid project appraisals to focus on which types of projects succeed and where.
 To date, we have looked at World Bank and Asian Development Bank loans in the Pacific, Australian aid projects, and the question of why most donors struggle with effective aid in the Pacific.
 We are continuing to build our dataset of Australian project appraisals to cover more recent years and will be releasing further analysis soon.

 In this work we are systematically analysing how much aid Australia gives, where it is spent and what it is spent on.
 We are also tracking the gender and climate focus of Australian aid.
 The first Australian aid flows report was released in 2021.

 Public opinion on aid

 In this work we are tracking trends in Australian support for aid over time.
 We have also studied which types of Australian are most likely to support aid.
 We are using survey experiments to study whether support for aid can be changed.
-Work on changing attitudes includes: whether accurate information on aid volumes changes support, whether framing projects in the national interest changes support, whether information on China in the Pacific changes support, and whether information on COVID-19 changes support.
+Work on changing attitudes has included: whether accurate information on aid volumes changes support, whether framing projects in the national interest changes support, whether information on China in the Pacific changes support, and whether information on COVID-19 changes support.

-Staff working on Australian Aid research and projects at the centre include:
+Staff working on Australian aid research and projects at the centre include: